gouherdanish/gouherdanish.github.io/_posts/2024-08-22-logistic-regression.md

     - $y$ represents the actual probability distribution
     - $\hat{y}$ represents the predicted probability distribution

-In this context, cross entropy can be defined as,
+In this context, cross entropy for one example can be defined as,

 $$ H(y,\hat{y}) = - \sum_{i=1}^n y_i \log \hat{y_i} $$